By Lee Foster

 Refuges Open Year Round

 The refuges are open year round for visitors.
 Local waterfowl hatch their chicks here in spring and summer.
 Other kinds of wildlife, from deer to river otter, can be seen by visitors.
-Raptors, such as red-tailed hawks, are an example of a local species group here year round, feeding on ground squirrels in summer.
+Raptors, such as red-tailed hawks, are an example of a local species group found here year round, feeding on ground squirrels in summer.
 The numbers of raptors swell in winter as their kin migrate into the area, sensing some easy meals among the millions of waterfowl who arrive simultaneously.

 The small city of Willows offers lodging, such as the Holiday Inn Express, and dining, perhaps the Mexican restaurant known as Casa Ramos.
 Morning coffee and pastry for the road are available in Willows at the local Starbucks.